praj-bellakka/tp/docs/UserGuide.md

 ## Introduction

 FitNUS Tracker is a desktop app for tracking daily food intake to keep a healthy lifestyle.
+FitNUS is specially made for Computing Students living in University Town, with features and functionalities taylor made for them.
 It is based on a Command Line Interface (CLI) and has rich functionality in order to cater to the needs of potential users.

 Here is the list of sections we will be covering in this User Guide.